cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### Contact us

-In the center of one of Europe’s most beautiful cities, with a splendid view of the ancient Prague castle, just steps away from the Vltava River – sits our Cisco Office in Prague.
+In the center of one of Europe’s most beautiful cities, with a splendid view of the ancient Prague castle, sits our Cisco Office in Prague, just steps away from the Vltava River.

 <CardButton>Get in touch</CardButton>